Your Guide to the Chief Hike in Squamish, BC: A Spectacular Experience

 Difficulty: Intermediate

-Additional Hike: If you’d like to do a longer hike there are two additional peaks you can explore taking you the full 11 km route.
+Additional Hike: If you’d like to do the longer Squamish Chief hiking trail there are two additional peaks you can explore taking you the full 11 km route.

-Dog Friendly: Yes, but not recommended as it is a very technically challenging hike with features including ladders which can be hard to maneuver with dogs.
+Dog Friendly: Yes, but not recommended as the Chief hike is a very technically challenging hike with features including ladders which can be hard to maneuver with dogs.

 Stroller Friendly: No